A Note to the Coach Who’s Winning and Drowning at the Same Time

 Not because the copy is wrong.
 Not because the offer is weak.
 Because someone built the funnel, looked at it in the builder, and assumed it would work the same way for a cold visitor on a mobile device with a real credit card.

 I spent years watching this happen from inside the support queue.
 Then I built the protocols to prevent it.
+That's what we bring to every build.

 If your agency delivers funnels and you want a fulfillment partner whose standards come from inside the error logs,